drclaireslee/WebPage/README.md

 # Project 2: Website for a Client
 This is the class repository of the website for our Project 2 client

+# Wiggle Room Requirements (Fully Met)
+1. Database & Authentication: Supports a validated CRUD system for editor and student information.
+User authentication is done through token-based authentication using information from the editor table.

+2. Security Best Practices: All sensitive information needed to run the server is stored on the Vercel in an .env file.
+All inputs into the API are sanitized and validated.
+Fingerprinting is disabled.
+Login information is stored in a database with a hashed password using the bcryptjs library.
+Use of the CORS library to allow only drclaireslee.vercel.app/ and itself to access the API provided by the backend.
+The use of the helmet library to secure HTTP response headers.
+   * The Backend API has a login feature that allows users to provide a username and password only if the username and password exist in the editor table in the database.
+Then they will be provided a token in the x-auth header.
+This token can be placed in the x-auth header for an HTTP request to gain access to a certain endpoint in the api, such as "GET api/editor/"
+   * More details on how wiggle room requirements are achieved can be found in our final report under the <b>Backend Architecture</b> section.

+# Wiggle Room Requirements (Partially Met)
+1. API Integration: We used a Leaflet API on the Contact page that displays the location of Dr. Claire Lee's office on South Campus.
+This map can be found in the My Office section of the website's Contact Page.
+The Leaflet API pulls data from OpenStreetMap, a map database that stores geographic information.
+[Leaflet Library Docs](https://leafletjs.com/)
+2. Contact Form: We implemented a Microsoft Form provided by Dr. Lee on the Contact page.
+This form allows students and others to ask questions about her work, her career experiences, and whether she has future research opportunities available for students.

 # Website Description Given By Dr. Claire Lee:
 I am planning to update my professional website to better showcase my recent research activities and teaching experiences.
 The updated site will serve as a comprehensive platform to highlight my academic and professional contributions, while also providing useful information for different audiences.